sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## AWS CAF – Transformation Domains
 - **Technology** - using the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms…
-- **Process** - digitizing, automating, and optimizing yourbusiness operations
+- **Process** - digitizing, automating, and optimizing your business operations
     - leveraging new data and analytics platforms to create actionable insights
     - using machine learning (ML) to improve your customer service experience…
 - **Organization** - Reimagining your operating model